GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

     }
 }

-// Don't forget to inject it in the client config config.uploadedAttachmentPostProcessor = CustomUploadedAttachmentPostProcessor()
+// Don't forget to inject it in the ChatClientConfig when creating your ChatClient config.uploadedAttachmentPostProcessor = CustomUploadedAttachmentPostProcessor()

 // Step 2